Justice

 The Indigenous Justice Program received a permanent mandate in 2017 with an ongoing investment of $12.7 million annually.
 This permanent mandate allowed the Indigenous Justice Program to enter into long-term funding agreements with community-based programs to provide them much needed stability.

-Justice Canada will also expand the Indigenous Courtwork program to assist Indigenous persons who are navigating the family, child protection, and/or criminal justice systems, often simultaneously.
+Justice Canada also expanded the Indigenous Courtwork program to assist Indigenous persons who are navigating the family, child protection, and/or criminal justice systems, often simultaneously.

 Background and Current Status